Grand African And Indian Ocean Voyage

 Passport requirementsBritish Citizens will need a full, 10-year passport to travel on this cruise.
 Since some countries require visitors to be valid for at least six months after the return date of the cruise we recommend that all customers ensure that this is the case.
 Holders of non-British passports should check with the relevant embassies to see if any requirements and restrictions exist for any countries visited during the cruise.

-Foreign Office travel adviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas. *Offer applies to new bookings made between 5th July and 31st October 2018 (inclusive) only.
+Foreign Office travel adviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas. *Offer applies to new bookings made until 31st October 2018 (inclusive) only.
 Prices shown when booking include any discounts.
 The exact value of the discount included will vary depending on offer, cruise, cabin and departure date selected.
 Single cabin full fares will be discounted by 50 per cent.
 The discount amount will be added to your booking automatically once you have selected a cabin and will be confirmed before purchase.
 All offers are subject to availability and may be withdrawn at any time.
 All fares exclude gratuities.

 On many of our cruises, a limited number of Voyager Fare Inner and Ocean-view cabins are available.
 Choose these and you will be accommodated in at least a Standard Twin Inner or Standard Twin Ocean-view cabin (depending on your choice), but will pay only the reduced Voyager Fare price.
 Availability is limited, so book now to secure your discount.
 Back to top